bockp/Edge-Detection-project/edge.md

 # Conclusion

-Edge detection stay one of the most important step in the image processing in various domains ([^ZHU2014], [^HAQ2015]).
+Edge detection stay one of the most important step in the image processing in various domains ([^ZHU2014], [^HAQ2015], [^GRE2016], [^JAL2017]).
 In the biological field, it allow to give a biological meaning to a picture, define structure which will could be analyse thereafter.
-The two main approach consist to use either the gradient or the derivative of the grey level intensity, and it has lead to the development of three algoritms more than twenty years ago ([^SOB1968], [^PRE1970], [^KIR1971], [^CAN1986]) still reviewed and updated in order to reduce their sensibility to the different noises and keep the specificity of each approch ([^DIN2001], [^TRE2013]).
+The two main approach consist to use either the gradient or the derivative of the grey level intensity, and it has lead to the development of three algoritms more than twenty years ago ([^SOB1968], [^PRE1970], [^KIR1971], [^CAN1986]) still reviewed and updated in order to reduce their sensibility to the different noises and keep the specificity of each approch ([^DIN2001], [^TRE2013], [^LUO2017]).
+Using theses algorithms, several tools adapted for a specific targuet are developed [^CHO2016].
+*(changer formulation dernière phrase ?)*
+*(au niveau des exemples, préciser quel algo utilisé afin de voir qu'ils le sont tous ?)*

 Of all the functions in ImageJ, the fastest and least memory intensive is the Sobel implementation Find Edges, though the function giving the best results (least amount of false positives and false negatives) is the FeatureJ implementation of the Canny Edge Detection algorithm.
 We can't dismiss the Canny Edge Detector implementation entirely, though, as it is the only one studied capable of processing RGB images.
 The study of these five examples of edge detection functions showed that there is not a unique ideal choice of algorithm for edge detection.
 Each of them realize a specific approach of the edge detection, offering to the user a customized analysis according to its needs.
 The Sobel provide a very fast and less time consuption *(not sure of this term, rather light analysis ?)* analysis, the Laplacian approaches allow to always define a closed *(pas sure que ce soit le bon terme)* structure, and the Canny approaches define the most significant edges with a specificity for the Canny Edge Detector able to take care of the RGB pictures.
 The choice of the algorithm have to take into account the time and memory limitations of the users, as well as the type of images they are working with.